Pianist Transformer: Towards Expressive Piano Performance Rendering via Scalable Self-Supervised Pre-Training: Experiments

 We pre-train our model on a massive 10-billion-token corpus aggregated from several public MIDI datasets.
 For supervised fine-tuning and evaluation, we use the ASAP dataset \citep{DBLP:conf/ismir/FoscarinMRJS20} with a strict piece-wise split.
 Our Pianist Transformer is compared against strong baselines, including VirtuosoNet-HAN \citep{DBLP:conf/ismir/JeongKKLN19}, VirtuosoNet-ISGN \citep{pmlr-v97-jeong19a} and ScorePerformer \citep{DBLP:conf/ismir/BorovikV23}, as well as the unexpressive Score MIDI and ground-truth Human performances.

 We evaluate all models using a suite of objective and subjective measures.
 Objectively, we assess distributional similarity to human performances using Jensen-Shannon (JS) Divergence and Intersection Area across four key expressive dimensions: Velocity, Duration, IOI and Pedal.
-Subjectively, we conduct a comprehensive listening study to evaluate human-likeness and overall preference.
-Comprehensive details regarding the datasets, baseline implementations, and evaluation protocols are provided in Appendix \ref{sec:appendix_exp} and Appendix \ref{sec:appendix_listening_study}.
+Subjectively, we conduct a comprehensive listening study that evaluates overall preference as well as multiple expressive dimensions, including human-likeness, dynamics, rhythm, and articulation.
+Further details on the datasets, baseline implementations, and evaluation protocols are provided in Appendix \ref{sec:appendix_exp} and Appendix \ref{sec:appendix_listening_study}.